IgnacioSalvarrey/tech-assessment/qa/homework/UX_FINDINGS.md

 Clearly indicate whether the field is required or optional.
 If it is optional, label it consistently with "Invite a guest (optional)".

 <img width="455" height="561" alt="image" src="https://github.com/user-attachments/assets/7cefbf41-5cdb-4196-9d3f-da871a0b9460" />

+## UX-04 — Session can be cancelled without confirmation

+**Area:** My Sessions

+**Finding:**
+A confirmed session can be cancelled immediately by clicking "Cancel", without any confirmation step.

+**Impact:**
+Users could accidentally cancel a session without having an opportunity to review or confirm the action.

+**Recommendation:**
+Add a confirmation message before cancelling a session, such as "Are you sure you want to cancel this session?"